-An orchestra/group member plays a supporting role in a musical group as an instrumentalist.
-A vast knowledge of repertoire, musical skill, reading, and doubling ability are important qualities to develop, especially in the orchestral environment.
-Also important is the ability to play with a group, and to prepare and know the material before rehearsal.
-The responsibility of the orchestra/group member is to follow the directions of the group leader or conductor and perform prepared music, in performance and recording situations.
+An orchestra/band member plays a supporting role as an instrumentalist in a musical group.
+A vast knowledge of repertoire, musical skill, and sight-reading ability are important qualities for the orchestra/band member to develop, especially in the orchestral environment.
+In addition, the orchestra/band member must be able to play well with other members of the group and must be highly organized so as to know the material before rehearsal.
+The ability to play more than one instrument is often very helpful to the orchestra/band member, whose responsibility is to follow the directions of the group leader or conductor to deliver the desired performance of prepared music in performance and recording situations.

 “Be versatile, take as many classes as you can and play with as many people as you can” - Giancarlo de Trizio

-Background vocalists back up other singers and musicians on recordings, jingles/television commercials, or in live performances.
+Background vocalists support other singers and musicians on recordings, jingles/television commercials, or in live performances.
 They may work full-time or on a freelance basis, or travel with a performing act, holding responsibility for learning repertoire and attending rehearsals.
 Background vocalists must be versatile and flexible; those performing on recordings, jingles, or television/radio will need the ability to read music quickly and record it quickly with a minimum of errors.
-Harmony and improvisation abilities are a plus as well.
+Harmony and improvisation abilities are a significant plus for successful background vocalists.

 Floor Show Band

-Floor show bands work in nightclubs, hotels, resorts, cruise ships, cafes, bars, and concert halls putting on show for patrons.
-They not only perform, they entertain!
+Floor show bands work in nightclubs, hotels, resorts, cruise ships, cafes, bars, and concert halls to entertain patrons.
 Show groups may perform many different types of music in their act.
 Show groups must have pizzazz, and usually involve extensive planning and rehearsal to appear professional at all times.
 Floor show groups may work in one place for a few days or even weeks before moving on to the next gig, and they travel frequently.